zeunie/zeunie.github.io/_pages/about.md

 ## Latest News ([See all](/news))

 - 📝 [Sep 2025] Our paper <a href='https://arxiv.org/abs/2505.20875'>Trans-Env</a> is accepted to NeurIPS 2025! 🇺🇲
+- 👩‍💻 [Jul 2025] I started my internship at <a href='https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/'> Microsoft Research Asia</a>! 🇨🇳
 - 📝 [May 2025] Our paper <a href='https://aclanthology.org/2025.acl-long.659/'>DREsS</a> is accepted to ACL 2025! 👗
-- 👩‍💻 [Mar 2025] I will be joining <a href='https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/'> Microsoft Research Asia</a> as an intern starting in this July! 🇨🇳

 ## Selected Publications ([See all](/publications))